-- (a) identify the customer and verify the customer's identity using reliable, independent source documents, data or information; - (b) identify the beneficiary and verify the identity of the beneficiary such that the insurance institution is satisfied that it knows who the beneficial owner is.
-For legal persons and arrangements, insurance institutions should understand their ownership and control structure; - (c) obtain information on the purpose and intended nature of the business relationship between the customer and the insurance institution; - (d) conduct on-going due diligence and scrutiny i.e. perform on-going scrutiny of the transactions and accounts throughout the course of the business relationship to ensure that the transactions being conducted are consistent with the insurance institution's knowledge of the customers or beneficiary, their businesses and risk profile, including, where necessary, identifying the source of funds; - (e) insurance institutions may apply simplified due diligence in respect of a customer where there is no suspicion of money laundering and; - i. where the risk profile of the customer is low - ii. there is adequate public disclosure in relation to the customers; or - iii. there are adequate checks and controls from the customer's country of origin or the source of the funds. - 6.1.3.
-Insurance institutions will take reasonable steps to satisfy themselves as to the true identity of their customers or beneficiaries which should be objective and reasonable. - 6.1.4.
-If claims, commissions, and other monies are to be paid to persons or companies other than the customers or beneficiaries, then the proposed recipients of these monies should also be the subject of identification and verification. - 6.1.5.
-Insurance institutions will pay special attention to all complex, unusually large transactions and all unusual patterns of transactions which have no apparent economic or visible lawful purpose. - 6.1.6.
-Where the insurance institution is unable to satisfy itself on the identity of the customer or beneficiary, it will not commence business relationship or perform the transaction and will consider making a suspicious transaction report as required under the Act. - 6.1.7.
+- 10.1.2.
+Insurance institutions will not keep anonymous accounts or accounts in obviously fictitious names.
+Insurance institutions will be required to undertake the following measures in regard to the principle of due diligence; - (a) identify the customer and verify the customer's identity using reliable, independent source documents, data or information; - (b) identify the beneficiary and verify the identity of the beneficiary such that the insurance institution is satisfied that it knows who the beneficial owner is.
+For legal persons and arrangements, insurance institutions should understand their ownership and control structure; - (c) obtain information on the purpose and intended nature of the business relationship between the customer and the insurance institution; and - (d) conduct on-going due diligence and scrutiny i.e. perform on-going scrutiny of the transactions and accounts throughout the course of the business relationship to ensure that the transactions being conducted are consistent with the insurance institution's knowledge of the customers or beneficiary, their businesses and risk profile, including, where necessary, identifying the source of funds. - (e) insurance institutions may apply simplified due diligence in respect of a customer where there is no suspicion of money laundering and: - i. where the risk profile of the customer is low - ii. there is adequate public disclosure in relation to the customers; or - iii. there are adequate checks and controls from the customer's country of origin or the source of the funds. - 10.1.3.
+Insurance institutions will take reasonable steps to satisfy themselves as to the true identity of their customers or beneficiaries which should be objective and reasonable.

+- 10.1.4.
+If claims, commissions, and other monies are to be paid to persons or companies other than the customers or beneficiaries, then the proposed recipients of these monies should also be the subject of identification and verification. - 10.1.5.
+Insurance institutions will pay special attention to all complex, unusually large transactions and all unusual patterns of transactions which have no apparent economic or visible lawful purpose. - 10.1.6.
+Where the insurance institution is unable to satisfy itself on the identity of the customer or beneficiary, it will not commence business relationship or perform the transaction and will consider making a suspicious transaction report as required under the Act. - 10.1.7.
 Where the insurance institution has already commenced the business relationship and is unable to satisfy itself on the identity of the customer or beneficiary, it will consider terminating the business relationship, if possible, and making a suspicious transaction report as required under the Act.

-6.2.
+10.2.
 Due Diligence to Individual/Natural Customer

-- 6.2.1.
+- 10.2.1.
 Insurance institutions will institute effective procedures for obtaining satisfactory evidence of the identity of individual customers or beneficiaries including obtaining information about:

 - (a) true name or name(s) used,

 - (b) identity card or passport or birth certificate or driving licenses or any other official means of identification,

 - (c) current permanent address,

 - (d) date of birth,

 - (e) nationality; and

 - (f) occupation/business.